 Coffee Shop Productivity

-Productivity in a coffee shop is often reliant on strong WiFi connections and access to an electrical outlet.
 So, if you can secure both, you’re usually good to go.
-Also, coffee shop chatter and music can provide the ambient noise that many remote workers seek.
+Also, coffee shop chatter and music can provide the ambient noise many remote workers seek.
 However, this is a best-case scenario.

 On the other hand, you may experience too much noise from customers and a slow internet connection.
 Access to an outlet is not always guaranteed, and the productivity potential may be significantly less than in an office environment.